mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 Variable changes needed immediate testing.

-### Interaction of GDPs with Playtesting as method
+### Interaction of GDPs and designing for others as a method

-Playtesting but in particular designing for others .
+As discussed, one interpretation - the one used here - of GDP focus on recognisable behaviour rather than hidden constructs or code patterns.

-What was noticeable about - this in particular?
+This helps a focus on change that others will observe and thus help participants to design for others.

-Playtesing as a regular practice is a immediate way to shift learners into a perspective designing for others.
+Playtesing as a regular practice is another way to shift learners into a perspective designing for others.

 This fits into our design cycle, as our first stages of ask and imagine are more productive when informed by a realistic sense of what the end user experience is.
 Regular self testing and playtesting achieve this.